Your Cystogram explained

 After the test

-You must take extra care to wash your hands thoroughly after toilet use, to sit down when you use the toilet and to flush the toilet twice.
-You must also continue to drink extra fluids for the rest of the day and empty your bladder frequently.
+For the rest of the day, you must take extra care to wash your hands thoroughly after toilet use, sit down when you use the toilet and to flush the toilet twice.
+You must also continue to drink extra fluids and empty your bladder frequently.
 This will improve the clearance of the radiation from your body.

 The camera